GitHub employees want ICE contract canceled: ‘We cannot offset human lives with money’

 The CEO of GitHub — a popular platform for hosting, sharing, and reviewing code — on Tuesday pledged to donate $500,000 to nonprofit groups supporting immigration communities targeted by the Trump administration.

-Some employees at GitHub said in an open letter obtained by The Washington Post they interpreted the donation as a way to mitigate GitHub’s recent decision to renew a contract with U.S. Immigration and Customs Enforcement (ICE).
+Some employees at GitHub, which is owned by Microsoft, said in an open letter obtained by The Washington Post they interpreted the donation as a way to mitigate GitHub’s recent decision to renew a contract with U.S. Immigration and Customs Enforcement (ICE).
 The agency licenses a version of GitHub’s software which can be used to store, host, and collaborate on code.

 But those employees object to ICE’s treatment of immigrants, as well as their company’s role in helping ICE, and say philanthropy can’t make up for the damage to individuals and families.